top of page

 Nonalcoholic Steatohepatitis

 The target, PAR2, is a cell surface receptor that is highly upregulated in NASH progression in multiple liver cell types including hepatocytes, stellate cells and macrophages.
 PAR2 activates fibrosis, inflammation, steatosis and insulin resistance in NASH.
-IND-enabling studies have been completed with a lead PAR2 inhibitor OA-235i initiating dosing in a first-in-human study in
+Phase 1 clinical trials (SAD/MAD) are underway with the PAR2 inhibitor OA-235i in NASH patients.

 images.jpeg